type,'home') !== false) { $hometype = true; } ?>

 During the SIA in Pain Medicine, trainees will gain experience in multidisciplinary team working to provide physical, pharmacological, interventional and psychological management of acute, acute on chronic, chronic and cancer-related pain.
 Key capabilities will include being able to manage referrals/ triage within the pain service; manage an outpatient pain medicine clinic; manage pain procedural cases; participate effectively within a pain multidisciplinary team; manage patients taking drugs of potential addiction; understand the socioeconomic, occupational health and medico legal aspects of pain medicine; understand the healthcare infrastructure and the pain service; manage pain in paediatric patients (chronic and inpatient acute pain); and in cancer patients.

-Assessment During the SIA in Pain Medicine, trainees will undergo regular assessment as outlined in the curriculum.
-The requirements for assessment can be found on the RCoA FPM website (see link under section 6.
-'Useful Links/ Resources').
-In addition, trainees will undergo quarterly assessment with their local Pain Faculty Tutor; and formal biannual reviews led by the TPD and RAs.
-Assessment forms for these can be found under section 6.
-'Useful Links/ Resources'.
+Assessment During the SIA in Pain Medicine, trainees will undergo quarterly assessment with their Pain Faculty Tutor and form biannual reviews led by the TPD and RAs.
+Assessment forms can be found under useful links/resources below and on the RCOA FPM website.

 Training Updates Trainees should register with the Faculty of Pain Medicine.
 This will ensure you are on a training updates mailing list and connected into training activities.